 Afamia Elnakat, Ph.D., R.E.M.

-Occupation: Environmental Sustainability Outreach and Associate Professor of Research
+Occupation: Associate Professor of Research

 Afamia is an associate professor of research at the UTSA Texas Sustainable Energy Research Institute.
 She is also teaching faculty of Environmental Science and Engineering at UTSA.